Evaluating Uplift Modeling under Structural Biases: Insights into Metric Stability and Model Robustness: Experiments

 \subsubsection{Analysis of Evaluation Metrics under Different Biases.}

-We begin by assessing the structural reliability of the metrics, focusing on the consistency of model rankings across different radar charts (Figures \ref{AUUC_radar}, \ref{Qini_radar}, and \ref{Uplift_radar}).
-The Uplift and AUUC charts produce expansive, overlapping boundaries across all bias types, reflecting stable performance rankings.
-In contrast, the Qini charts (\Cref{Qini_radar}) struggle under Selection Bias (Setting A) and Unobserved Confounding (Setting D), where they visibly shrink and become irregular.
-This divergence suggests that the choice of metric is not just a formality, it changes how we judge model reliability, with Qini proving far less stable in biased environments.
+We begin by assessing the structural reliability of the metrics, focusing on the consistency of model rankings across different radar charts (Figures \ref{AUUC_radar}, \ref{Qini_radar} and \ref{Uplift_radar}).
+The Uplift and AUUC charts exhibit expansive, overlapping boundaries across all bias types, reflecting stable performance rankings.
+In contrast, the Qini radar charts (\Cref{Qini_radar}) struggle under Selection Bias (Setting A) and Unobserved Confounding (Setting D), where they visibly shrink and become irregular.
+This divergence suggests that the choice of metric materially affects the assessment of model reliability; it changes how we judge model reliability, with Qini coefficient exhibiting substantially lower stability in biased environments.